apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - There is no such thing as undrain.
 Whether you drain or cordon a node, you need to ` uncordon ` the node.
 - right after installing k8s,do ` $ apt-mark hold kubectl kubelet kubeadm ` so they are not being updated using ` apt-update `
 - when you ` $ kubectl get node ` the version that is shown is kubelet's version
+- Using Pod anti-affinity we can manage that same pods are on different nodes.
+For example 3 pods of same source, are deployed on 3 different nodes, not 3 pods on 1 node
+- When we ` $ kubectl get node ` in order to not have ` <none> ` in our role we need to ` $ kubectl label nodes worker2 kubernetes.io/role=worker2 `

 ## Directories
 ### Kube Config